The information that we collect about you falls into these general categories:

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-We do not knowingly collect personally identifiable information from children under the age of 13.
+We do not knowingly collect personal information (as that term is defined in the Children’s Online Privacy Protection Act) from children under the age of 13.
 If we learn that we have collected any personal information from a child under the age of 13 without verification of parental consent, we will delete that information from our database promptly.

-California law permits residents of California to request certain details about what personal information a company shares with third parties for the third parties’ direct marketing purposes.
+California law permits residents of California to request certain details about what personal information (as that term is defined in California Civil Code § 1798.83) a company shares with third parties for the third parties’ direct marketing purposes.
 Upon receipt of this notification, we will discontinue sharing your information for third party direct marketing purposes as soon as practicable.

-You may opt-out of the browser cookies delivered through the Services by changing the setting on your browser.
+You may opt out of the browser cookies delivered through the Services by changing the setting on your browser, such as through Internet Explorer, Google Chrome, Mozilla Firefox, or Apple Safari.
 Please be aware that this will disable all cookies delivered to your browser, not just the ones that we deliver, and that you may not be able to use all of the Services if you do not allow the placement of cookies.
 Also, opting out of browser cookies will not disable other technologies that we may use to collect information from you, including “Flash cookies.”

 You also can opt out of receiving information stored in Adobe Local Shared Objects, which are commonly referred to as "Flash cookies."
 You can find more information about Local Shared Objects and how to disable them on Adobe’s website at kb2.adobe.com/cps/526/52697ee8.html.
 As with browser cookies, disabling Local Shared Objects may interfere with the proper functioning of the Services.